Calbright College: Academics

 Since its inception, Calbright College has supported free tuition for all California residents over the age of 18.
 Calbright also offers a lending library to provide free Chromebooks and Wi-Fi hotspots for students.

 Calbright College operates on a competency-based education model.
 Rather than receiving grades, students learn at their own pace and finish the course after mastering required skills.

+As of June 2026, "the vast majority of those attending at Calbright either officially drop out, stop participating, or remain paused indefinitely."

 Enrollment

 In October 2019, Calbright College began enrolling its first students.
 In its first year, Calbright enrolled over 900 students.
 However, over 40% of students had dropped out and only 12 students had graduated.

 By the end of 2021, Calbright College reported 748 enrolled students and 70 completed certificates.

 By 2023, Calbirght had experienced large growth in its enrollment.
 In August 2023, 3,240 were enrolled in Calbright College, a 201% increase from July 2022 and a 574% increase from July 2021.

 In January 2024, Calbright College enrolled over 4,000 students for the first time.
 As of March 2025, Calbright College enrolled 6,363 students.

 Calbright College was designed to support non-traditional and diverse students.
 As of March 2024, 40% of Calbright students were unemployed, 79% identified as Black, Indigenous, or a people of color, 90% were 25+ years old, and 32% of students were parents or caregivers.